 Our outdoor environment plays an important role in delivering the curriculum.
 The Kindergarten and Pre‑Reception classes have free‑flow access to their own covered outdoor space, while the Reception children benefit from timetabled access to the playground, trim trail and outdoor classrooms.

-We provide specialist teaching from Pre‑Reception onward for music, dance and gym, and we add French in Reception.
+We provide specialist teaching from Pre‑Reception onward for French, music, dance and gym.
 From the latter part of the Pre‑Reception year, we increasingly introduce structured, teacher‑led lessons, especially in mathematics and literacy.
 Mathematics is taught through many practical activities and plays an important role in the wide variety of topics we use to promote learning across the curriculum.
 The literacy work is strongly linked to a synthetic phonic approach using ‘Letters and Sounds’ and ‘Jolly Phonics’.

 The EYFS is the statutory framework which sets standards for the learning, development and care of children from birth to 5 years old.
 It promotes teaching and learning that ensure children’s ‘school readiness’, and gives them the broad range of knowledge and skills which provide the right foundation for positive future progress through school and life.